pwjazz/mwanzia/README.markdown

 # Mwanzia Overview

-Mwanzia provides a mechanism for seamless remote binding from JavaScript to server-side Java objects via an HTTP transport.
+Mwanzia provides a mechanism for seamless remote binding from JavaScript to server-side Java objects via an AJAX over HTTP transport.
 Mwanzia keeps the semantics on the client as similar as possible to the server-side, and in general aims to make programming on the client feel like you're programming on the server.

 Unlike [GWT](http://code.google.com/webtoolkit/), Mwanzia is not a UI framework.
 Consequently, the server-side Java code does not need to contain any UI-related